B2B Marketing Automation: Frequently Asked Questions

 B2B Marketing Automation Frequently Asked Questions

-Marketing automation doesn't create demand, it scales whatever you already have, including bad data and weak messaging.
+Marketing automation doesn't create demand.
+It scales whatever you already have, including bad data and weak messaging, which means a poorly configured platform with a leaky funnel and vague personas will simply deliver your existing problems to more inboxes, faster, at greater cost and with more convincing-looking dashboards to obscure the failure.
 The Starr Conspiracy has compiled answers to 22 of the most common questions marketing leaders ask about automation platforms, lead scoring mechanics, drip campaigns, and pipeline attribution under budget and headcount constraints.
 Unlike partner pages that drive adoption, we focus on predictable qualified pipeline with independent advisory perspective on tradeoffs, disadvantages, and fundamentals.
 These questions span five key areas: foundational concepts, platform selection, core mechanisms like lead scoring and segmentation, implementation approaches, and honest assessments of outcomes.

 Fundamentals